microsoft/live-share/docs/use/policies-visual-studio.md

 ### Do these policies apply to Visual Studio Code?

 No, these policies only apply to Visual Studio.

+### Why isn't the policy I enabled working?

+To use the new Live Share policies, you need to have the [latest version](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsls-vs-2022) of Visual Studio Live Share.
+If the issue still persists after updating Live Share, please contact us at vsls-feedback@microsoft.com.

 ## Contact us